 Our next sequence of three blogs will discuss different key aspects of how our heritage buildings influence our health and wellbeing: the first in the series will focus on dampness and mould.

-Living with heritage buildings, not despite them, can be a learning curve, but a great place to start is connecting with Heritage Revival via this blog.
+heritage buildings, not despite them, can be a learning curve, but a great place to start is connecting with Heritage Revival via this blog.

 During 2019 blog posts are scheduled for release on Fridays every fortnight.
 Do follow us so you don’t miss an update.